Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 From Warrior Pose II, lower your right forearm to your right thigh and your left hand to your left hip.
 Inhale, transfer your weight to your right leg and reach your right hand to the ground or a block about a foot in front of your right foot.
 Gaze at a side wall or the floor.
 Balance on your right leg and lift your left leg until it’s parallel to the floor, creating a 90-degree angle in your legs.
 Open your body to face the left side of the room.
 Reach your left arm upward toward the sky.
 Balance and breathe.
 Hold for 5 breaths.
 Return to standing.
 Repeat on the other side.

 Accessibility Options: Use a block or chair under your supporting hand for stability or place your lifted foot against the wall.
+You can also keep your top hand on your hip.
 Skip this posture if you’ve had a hip replacement.

 Salabhasana (Locust Pose)